Back to Blog

 Emergency costs

-When something does go wrong on a DIY-maintained site, the cost of fixing it is almost always higher than preventive care would have been.
+When something goes wrong on a DIY-maintained site, the cost of fixing it almost always exceeds what preventive care would have cost.
 Emergency support from a developer typically starts at $150–$300/hour.
 Cleaning a hacked site takes 4–20 hours of professional time.
 Rebuilding a site from a corrupt or missing backup is a catastrophic expense.

 Documented process